-Collaborative Law Practice is an innovative, collaborative, and friendly alternative dispute resolution method.
+Collaborative Family Law Practice is an innovative, collaborative, and friendly alternative dispute resolution method.
 A constantly changing society and is increasingly collaborative requires today more than ever professionals (lawyers, mediators, psychologists, financial advisers, coaches, etc.) who believe in collaborative practice to resolve conflicts.
 A divorce, a layoff, or a disagreement between partners does not have to be a war.

 Family Lawyers Mackay, with this article, we come to carry out a brief analysis of what collaborative Law is, its benefits, and the role of collaborative practice law.